junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "You were just thinking about him," Missouri eases into the room, ushering him in.
 "In fact, I think that's all you can think about.
 Am I right?"

-Dean swallows, lowering his eyes to the floor, letting his feet carry himself through the place automatically.
+Dean swallows, lowering his eyes to the floor, letting his feet carry him through the place automatically.
 "Yeah, uh, yeah, he's the reason why I...
 Sorry I didn't visit earlier."

 Missouri sets a cup of coffee in front of him, didn't ask if he wanted tea or anything.
 Dean takes it, appreciated.